ElenaBerettaVu/ThesisProject/README.md

 **Culture/rules** 👩‍💻

 * online or in-person meetings: you decide!
+But check first if I am in the office
 * this is your thesis, but it’s also a collaboration! :busts_in_silhouette:
-* I expect you to be proactive.
-Don’t wait for me to be asking for an update.
-From the time you start the thesis I expect you to at least have a **weekly update on slack** and to book a **biweekly appointment with me**.
-I will give feedback during our biweekly meetings
+* I expect you to be proactive
-* before your biweekly appointment prepare an agenda at least a couple of days in advance so that I can best help you.
+* before the meeting prepare an agenda at least a couple of days in advance so that I can best help you.
 If we have meeting on Monday, get me the agenda at least Friday morning of the previous week :bookmark:
-* please try to meet the deadlines I will propose during the course of the project :alarm_clock: This will ensure you finish your thesis project on time and enjoy some well-deserved vacation time next summer 🏝️
+* please meet the deadlines :alarm_clock: This will ensure you finish your thesis project on time and enjoy some well-deserved vacation time next summer 🏝️ If deadlines are missed, I cannot ensure you will graduate on time

 <a name="agenda"></a>
 ### 2.1 Agenda template